<!--

 ## Motivation

-The original ValidatorConfig precompile allows validators to be updated
+The original ValidatorConfig precompile (frequently referred to V1 from here on),

-the private key corresponding to the public key being registered, allowing
+the private key corresponding to the public key being registered.
+A malicious

 with different parameters, complicating historical queries.